spitznagel/quickstart-autodesk-forge/forge-workshop-instructions.md

 13. Let's verify the substituted tokens in `forge-prod-cfn.json`, `forge-prod-codepipeline.json`, and `taskcat_project_override.json`.

 # Deploy the Quick Start with default app
 14. Deploy the Quick Start with the default Forge application by running the command below.
+This will create a new CloudFormation stack in your account with the name: `Forge-Prod-Stack`.

     `bash run_cfn.sh`

 15. This step will take approximately 15 minutes, we'll come back and verify that our base application has deployed correctly.
-Test your application going to the link provided by the value of `ForgeAppURL` in CloudFormation outputs section of the `Forge-Prod-Stack`.
+To test your application, go to the CloudFormation console and choose the `Forge-Prod-Stack`.
+In the Outputs section, go to the link provided as the value of `ForgeAppURL`.

 # Setting up continuous deployment